 Find out about our approach to waste and the circular economy

-Some 200 million tonnes of waste is discarded in the UK each year according to latest Government figures.
-Of this, half is generated by construction activities, around a quarter is generated by other business activities, and some 28 million tonnes comes from households.
-The Waste and Resources Action Programme (WRAP) estimates that food and packaging accounts for over 40% of what households throw away each year.
-Around three-quarters of the UK’s waste is already recycled or recovered in some form with just over a quarter going to landfill each year.
+Over 200 million tonnes of waste is discarded in the UK each year according to latest Government figures.
+Of this, half is generated by construction activities, around a quarter is generated by other business activities, and around 30 million tonnes comes from households.

 Commitments and targets